o3de/o3de.org/content/docs/user-guide/features/packaging/asset-bundler/file-tagging.md

 ## Creating File Tag Rules {#creating-file-tag-rules}

-Use the Lumberyard Asset Editor to add custom file tag rules to either `exclude.filetag` or `include.filetag`, depending on whether you are excluding or including asset files\.
+Use the O3DE Asset Editor to add custom file tag rules to either `exclude.filetag` or `include.filetag`, depending on whether you are excluding or including asset files\.
 Both of these `.filetag` files are located in the `dev\Engine` directory\.
 File tag rules consist of two required parts:
 + A **File Pattern** that defines the files to match this rule\.
 Supported patterns include:
   + **Exact** \(for example, `readme.txt`\)
   + **Wildcard** \(for example, `*.cfxb`\)
   + **Regex** \(for example, `.*/gems?/?.*/gem.json`\)
-+ One or more **File Tags** that are used by either Lumberyard or your own code as keys to refer to the file pattern matching defined by this rule\.
++ One or more **File Tags** that are used by either O3DE or your own code as keys to refer to the file pattern matching defined by this rule\.

 You can use the **Comment** field to add more information about a file tag rule, for example to document its usage\.

 **Note**
-Some file tags have designated uses within Lumberyard\.
+Some file tags have designated uses within O3DE\.
 Various tools may require that you use specific tags, such as `editoronly` and `shader`\.
 You can find the full list of commonly used tags in the `FileTagsIndex` enum in `dev\Code\Framework\AzFramework\AzFramework\FileTag\FileTag.h`\.

 **How to Create a File Tag Rule**

-1. In Lumberyard Editor, choose **Tools**, **Asset Editor**\.
+1. In O3DE Editor, choose **Tools**, **Asset Editor**\.

 1. Choose **File**, **Open**, and select either `exclude.filetag` or `include.filetag` from the `Engine` directory\.